The Confident Eater

 At the end of one of the first parent workshops I ran, a mother came up to me and said “I thought my son’s fussy eating was all him.
 Now I realise it’s 70% me”.

 You don’t know what you don’t know.
-You are also perhaps working from inappropriate advice, mixing, and matching between different strategies or just a bit lost as to what to do.
+You are also perhaps working from inappropriate advice, mixing and matching between different strategies or just a bit lost as to what to do.

 How to make a difference for your fussy eater, Judith Yeabsley|Fussy Eating NZ, Happy family, #HowToMakeADifferenceForYourFussyEater, #HowToMakeADifferenceForYourPickyEater, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley

 So, if that is true, what are you able to do to make a difference for your fussy eater?
-The answer, is lots!
+The answer is lots!

 How to make a difference for your fussy eater, Judith Yeabsley|Fussy Eating NZ, Children swimming, #HowToMakeADifferenceForYourFussyEater, #HowToMakeADifferenceForYourPickyEater, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley

-Think about how we, as a society, even talk about children’s eating if it is not going well.
-Calling someone a picky eater or a fussy eater really says, “you aren’t very good at eating”.
+Think about how we, as a society, even talk about children’s eating if it is not going well, calling someone a picky eater or a fussy eater really says, “you aren’t very good at eating”.

-Creating a growth mindset.
-This is thinking about the future and what we can make happen over time.
-For example, our child eating spinach may be too much of a challenge at the moment, but we can definitely get there and have our child eating it.
-Us believing that they can learn to eat spinach and then communicating it is important.
+Think about the future and what you can make happen over time.
+For example, your child eating spinach may be too much of a challenge at the moment, but you can definitely get there and have your child eating it.
+Believing they can learn to eat spinach and then communicating it is important.

 Positive body language.
-We may be saying “I know you can do this” but if our expression shouts defeat then our child will know this.
-How can we present a positive image?
+You may be saying “I know you can do this” but if

-If we are nervously offering a new food then again, that vibe is what our child is seeing.
-Show no fear 😊 think swimming and the brave face we show despite a toddler’s tears.
+your expression shouts defeat then your child will know this.
+So how can you present a positive image?
+If you are nervously offering a new food then again, that vibe is what your child is seeing.
+Show no fear, 😊 think swimming and the brave face you show despite a toddler’s tears.

 How to make a difference for your fussy eater, Judith Yeabsley|Fussy Eating NZ, Father & son eating croissants, #HowToMakeADifferenceForYourFussyEater, #HowToMakeADifferenceForYourPickyEater, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley

-If we offer a new nugget but say “Oh, this is not one of your favourite ones” or “don’t bother putting the nuggets on his plate, he won’t eat it”, we are inadvertently stopping our child from making potential progress.
+If you offer a new nugget but say “Oh, this is not one of your favourite ones” or “don’t bother putting the nuggets on his plate, he won’t eat it”,

 Serving the food with a smile and then stepping back is part of an effective strategy.

 Eating is one of the most complex physiological actions we perform.
 It is also social, emotional, and psychological.
 Much of what happens around food is habit.
 Much relies on layers of beliefs built up over the years.
-And just as importantly, it is dependent on what is happening with those around us.
+And just as importantly, it is dependent on what is happening with those around you.

 How to make a difference for your fussy eater, Judith Yeabsley|Fussy Eating NZ, Mum & children, #HowToMakeADifferenceForYourFussyEater, #HowToMakeADifferenceForYourPickyEater, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley